 Our testers used these crash pads on a variety of boulder problems.
 We climbed small problems and tall scary boulder problems and took the fall.
 We did it all in the name of testing and not because we couldn't hold on, of course.
 We climbed over perfectly flat landings as well as rocky and root-filled landings.
 We hiked these crash pads fully loaded long distances to backcountry boulders.
-Our testers ranged from big to small and from the first-time climber to lifer.
+Our testers ranged from big to small and from first-time climbers to lifers.

 This metric is arguably the most important.
 While bouldering high above the ground, it is difficult to quiet the mind and focus on the climbing.
-It becomes easier to climb up high if you know that if you fall your crash pads will allow for a fall to not leave you crippled.
+It becomes easier to climb up high if you know that if you fall, your crash pads will allow for a fall that won't leave you crippled.
 This metric was tested by falling off of Tahoe's tall boulder problems.
-When falling from up high, we note the padding, the pad's ability to mitigate rocks and talus, it's hinge design, and other considerations.
+When falling from up high, we note the padding, the pad's ability to mitigate rocks and talus, its hinge design, and other considerations.

 Evaluating a crash pad's low fall performance is important because climbers take constant and repetitive low falls.
 We tested this by taking the pads out bouldering and intentionally falling within a few moves on a problem.
-We also jumped from step ladders onto the pad to repeated get results and to gain an impression.
-Specific performance factors included the pad's padding feel as well as its ability to mitigate rocks and talus while falling low down.
+We also jumped from step ladders onto the pad to repeatedly get results and to gain an impression.
+Specific performance factors included the pad's padding feel and ability to mitigate rocks and talus while falling low.

-Evaluating a crash pad's durability is very important as bouldering is very hard on equipment.
+Evaluating a crash pad's durability is crucial, as bouldering is very hard on equipment.
 Unfortunately, due to the nature of a testing period that spans months, not years, it is difficult to tell how easily the foam "packed out."
-We do have a lot of bouldering experience among our group of testers, and many years of experience falling on these pads to reinforce our durability assessments.
+We have a lot of bouldering experience among our testers and many years of experience falling on these pads to reinforce our durability assessments.
 We also noted if the seams, straps, and fabric used began to show signs of wear.
 We noted when a crash pad was made with less than suitable materials.
-Luckily for the modern boulderer, today's crash pads are most all made with a high degree of durability in mind.
+Luckily for the modern boulderer, today's crash pads are almost all made with high durability in mind.

-Evaluating a crash pad's ability to pack gear is less important than a crash pad's performance during falls or its durability.
-That being said, a pad's ability to carry your stuff will make you grab it fist from the stack since it's never fun to be walking with a mattress on your back and not have your hands free.
+Evaluating a crash pad's ability to pack gear is less important than its performance during falls or durability.
+That being said, a pad's ability to carry your stuff will make you grab it first from the stack since it's never fun to walk with a mattress on your back and not have your hands free.
 The crash pad's ability to pack gear was noted while using them during testing.
-The pads with features that aid in carrying equipment scored highly whereas the pads with limited features or that require stuffing gear inside them making them uncomfortable or difficult to use scored poorly.
+The pads with features that aid in carrying equipment scored highly, whereas the pads with limited features or that require stuffing gear inside them, making them uncomfortable or difficult to use, scored poorly.